Skip to content

 docker exec -t {{database_container}} pg_dumpall -U {{djangouser}} > ~/tandoor.sql

-1. Stop the postgres container
+1. Stop the tandoor application

 2. Rename the tandoor volume

-1. Update image tag on postgres container.
+1. Update image tag on postgres container in the docker-compose.yaml

 db_recipes: